 Diagnosis and Treatment:

-• Pain Relief Medications: Nonsteroidal anti-inflammatory drugs (NSAIDs) are commonly used.
+• Pain Relief Medicines: Anti-inflammatory nonsteroidal drugs (NSAIDs) are frequently utilized.

-• Rest: Limiting activity to help with recovery.
+• Relaxation: Limiting activity to aid in recovery.

-Further insights into panosteitis and how to support your dog during growth can be found in Understanding and Managing Panosteitis in Large Breed Dogs.
+Additional information on panosteitis and ways to assist your dog’s growth be located in the book Understanding and managing Panosteitis within the Large Breed Dogs.

 10. Skin Issues and Allergies

-Bernese Mountain Dogs are susceptible to various skin issues and allergies, which can cause discomfort and require ongoing management.
+Bernese Mountain Dogs are susceptible to a variety of skin problems as well as allergies.
+These can create discomfort and require continual control.

 Symptoms to Watch For: